NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 I had to go through another training session for a VR demo that involved focusing on the center of alien brains to explode them.
 Again, no talking during the calibration process.
 Calibration should eventually take less time because the system will estimate the confidence of the model in real time and stop when it’s satisfied.

-Kouider noted that in VR, the resolution isn’t as high, so the objects that you could take action on by focusing your visual attention had to be bigger.
+Kouider noted that in VR, the resolution isn’t as high, so the objects that you could take action on by focusing your visual attention have to be bigger.
 Just like in the Duck Hunt game, sometimes I would look at one enemy and another would explode.
 The evidence accumulator has a tricky job when the resolution is worse and there are multiple enemies on the screen.
 There were no green triangles this time, but there was a lot of blinking.

 “The blinking by itself is not important,” said Kouider.
 “There has to be a change in the display.
 It could be a change in color, for instance.
 Your brain has to process new information.
 We need to generate a neural response.”